-CHA welcomes inquiries from potential partners with corporate social responsibility programs that are pointed to provide in-kind donations of products or services including grant-making that directly benefit children’s hospitals.
-Partners should not expect to have a visible profile with CHA members, other than brand acknowledgement and recognition, with CHA members.
+Corporate partnerships with the Children’s Hospital Association (CHA) are value-based and support the association’s mission to advance innovation in the quality, cost and delivery of care with children’s hospitals.
+CHA welcomes inquiries from potential partners with corporate social responsibility programs to provide in-kind donations of products or services, including grant-making that directly benefit children’s hospitals and their communities.
+Partners should not expect to have a visible profile with CHA members, other than brand acknowledgement and recognition.

 Current Corporate Partners